 Research Skills Training

-Identify innovation and good practice in research skills training for higher degree students (CRAC) (All members)
+Identify innovation and good practice in research skills training for higher degree students.
+(CRAC, All members)

 Open Scholarship

-Monitor open access developments, evaluate issues and trends and provide advice to the the CAUL membership.
+With the Austrlaian Open Access Support Group (AOASG) monitor open access developments, evaluate issues and trends and provide advice to the CAUL membership.
 (CRAC)

-Monitor the work of bodies, such as SPARC and Enabling Open Scholarship , to identify strategies for progressing an OA agenda, as well as resources that could be adapted for use by the CAUL membership.
+Monitor the work of bodies such as SPARC and Enabling Open Scholarship , to identify strategies for progressing an OA agenda, as well as resources that could be adapted for use by the CAUL membership.
 (CRAC) )

-Work with funding bodies and other key stakeholders, including work in progress with NHMRC and ARC for the inclusion of research outputs in institutional repositories.
+Work with funding bodies and other key stakeholders, including work in progress with NHMRC and ARC for the inclusion of research outputs, including research data in institutional repositories.
 (Executive, CRAC)

 IV.
 INFORMATION RESOURCES